biologist79/ESPuino/PCBs/Wemos Lolin32 SD_MMC PN5180/README.md

 * Mosfet-circuit that switches off MAX98357a, Neopixel, headphone-pcb, RFID-reader and µSD-card-reader automatically when deepsleep is active.
 * All peripherals are solely driven at 3.3V!
 Keep this especially in mind when choosing µSD-reader.
 If in doubts use one without voltage-regulator (link below).
 * If [headphone-pcb](https://github.com/biologist79/ESPuino/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308) is used, MAX98357a is automatically muted when there's a headphone plugged in and vice versa.
-* If `HEADPHONE_ADJUST_ENABLE` is enabled and a headphone is plugged in, an alternative maximum volume is activated.
+* If `CONFIG_HEADPHONE_ADJUST` is enabled and a headphone is plugged in, an alternative maximum volume is activated.
 I added this feature because [headphone-pcb](https://github.com/biologist79/ESPuino/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308) makes use of an amp that (probably) "allows" children to damage ears.
 This maximum volume can be set and re-adjusted via webgui.
 * Reset-pinheader
 * Serial-pinheader
 * Jumper to configure whether PN5180 is switched off in deepleep or not.

 ## Prerequisites
-* If no [headphone-pcb](https://github.com/biologist79/ESPuino/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308) is connected, make sure `HEADPHONE_ADJUST_ENABLE` is disabled.
+* If no [headphone-pcb](https://github.com/biologist79/ESPuino/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308) is connected, make sure `CONFIG_HEADPHONE_ADJUST` is disabled.
 * I used 130/130 kOhms-resistors as voltage-divider for `MEASURE_BATTERY_VOLTAGE`.
 However, make sure to use a multimeter to determine their exact values in order to achieve a better battery-measurement (was 129 kOhms in my case).
 They can be configured in `settings-lolin32.h` as `rdiv1` and `rdiv2`.
 * In my tests, measured values were around 0.1 V too low.
 If you encounter such a difference you can adjust the `offsetVoltage` accordingly.
 But make sure to measure in battery-mode (disconnect USB!).
 * `referenceVoltage` is the voltage between 3.3 V and GND on the develboard in battery-mode